-- The way you conduct yourself during your divorce will lay the groundwork for your life afterwards.
-That's why you're smart if you want to have an amicable divorce.
+The way you conduct yourself during your divorce will lay the groundwork for your life afterwards.
+That's why you're smart to learn how to have an amicable divorce.

 After years of soul-searching and months of counseling, you’ve made the difficult decision to end your marriage.

-But don’t want your divorce or separation to be a knock-down, drag-out brawl.
+But you don’t want your divorce or separation to be a knock-down, drag-out brawl.

 One where you and your spouse hate each other when it’s over.
-Spend hundreds of thousands of dollars on divorce attorneys or litigating in court.
-And scar your children for life by destroying their family.
+Spend hundreds of thousands of dollars on a divorce attorney or litigation in family court.
+And scar your children for life.

 Instead, you want to have a peaceful divorce.

 But you don’t know how or if it’s even possible.

 So before you do anything, let’s first take a closer look at what it means to divorce amicably.
 And discuss five things you'll need to do to plan an amicable divorce process from the start.